telhoc/borregodb/README.md

 5. (Variation of 4.).
 Data is generated on many different machines.
 Data is inserted, encrypted and stored on each machine.
-Data from all machines is queryable from a subset of machines in the network provided the have the correct credentials, but only a subset of the data can be decrypted.
+Data from all machines is queryable from a subset of machines in the network provided they have the correct credentials, but only a subset of the data can be decrypted.

 6. (Variation of 5.).
 Data is generated on many different machines.
 Data is inserted, encrypted and stored on each machine.
 Data from a select subset of machines is queryable from a select subset of machines in the network provided they have the correct credentials, but only a subset of the data can be decrypted.